How Far Back Do Education Background Checks Go?

 What Are Education Background Checks?

 An education background check is a process employers use to verify the academic credentials and qualifications a job applicant claims.
 This typically includes verifying the degrees earned, the institutions attended, and the dates of attendance.
-There are different levels of education background checks, from simple degree verification to more thorough transcript reviews.
+There are different levels, from simple degree verification to more thorough transcript reviews.
 These checks are typically conducted by the employer's human resources department or third-party agencies specializing in background screening.

 How Far Back Can Education Background Checks Go?

-Unlike other background checks, there's generally no time limit on how far back an education background check can go.
+Unlike other background checks, there's generally no time limit on how far back this type of check can go.
 This means employers can verify degrees and attendance records from decades ago.
 This is because educational records are considered public information, and no laws restrict how far back employers can look.
 However, it's important to note that while there's no legal time limit, the practicality of verifying very old records may be limited by the availability and accessibility of those records.

 What Do Education Background Checks Reveal?